rithmschool/react_curriculum/Unit-02/02-redux_intro.md

 export default store
 ```

-Once this is installed, you can open up the chrome dev tools and check out the redux tab.
+Once this is installed, you can open up the Chrome dev tools and check out the redux tab.
 Inside here you can time travel and do the following:

 `commit` - take any changes you have made to the redux state and set it to be the new initial state.
 You can do this as many times as you want.
 `revert` - go back to an original state (a previous commit)
 `reset` - undo all commits and revert to the original state

-You can read more about the dev tools [here](https://onsen.io/blog/react-redux-devtools-with-time-travel/)
+You can read more about the dev tools [here](https://onsen.io/blog/react-redux-devtools-with-time-travel/).

 ### Exercises